fengyuanyang/JavaTDD/README.md

 Thirdly, open any test file you would like to execute, run it.

 ## Background
-As time goes by, project is getter big, people who wrote that code might have been missing.
+As time goes by, project is getting bigger, people who wrote that code might have been missing.
 How could I refactor those code I don't even know why the logic like this.
 TDD is a perfect way for me to refactor or start the codes.
 What I need to do is trying my best to pass all the tests.